SGT 201 - Surgical Procedures

 Course Learning Outcomes

-5. Identify the instruments, supplies, and medications used for identified surgical procedures.
+4.Compare and contrast various supplies or medications used for specific surgical procedures.

-6. Identify special preoperative diagnostic procedures and preparations for identified surgical procedures.
+5.Analyze preoperative diagnostic testing for specific surgical procedures.

 Course Offered Fall